HMA Review: Quick Expert Summary

 Does HMA VPN work with Netflix?

-HMA VPN also can’t access other popular streaming sites like Amazon Prime, Hulu, HBO, and Disney+, but it does work with BBC iPlayer and smaller sites like VRV, Sony Crackle, and Pandora Radio.
+Yes, HMA VPN works with Netflix.
+HMA VPN has dedicated streaming servers that are optimized to work with Netflix.
+HMA VPN can also access other popular streaming sites like Amazon Prime, Hulu, and Max, as well as smaller sites like VRV, Sony Crackle, and Pandora Radio.

 Is HMA VPN free?